opensearch-project/documentation-website/_dashboards/csp/csp-dynamic-configuration.md

 Introduced 2.13
 {: .label .label-purple }

-Content Security Policy (CSP) is a security standard intended to prevent cross-site scripting (XSS), `clickjacking`, and other code injection attacks resulting from the execution of malicious content in the trusted webpage context.
+Content Security Policy (CSP) is a security standard intended to prevent cross-site scripting (XSS), `clickjacking`, and other code injection attacks resulting from the launch of malicious content in the trusted webpage context.
 OpenSearch Dashboards supports configuring CSP rules in the `opensearch_dashboards.yml` file by using the `csp.rules` key.
 A change in the YAML file requires a server restart, which may interrupt service availability.
 You can, however, configure the directive `frame-ancestors` in the CSP rules dynamically through the `applicationConfig` plugin without restarting the server.
-The support for other directives is evaluated on a case-by-case basis due to security implications.
+The support for other directives is evaluated on a case-by-case basis based on security implications.

 ## Configuration

 The `applicationConfig` plugin provides read and write APIs that allow OpenSearch Dashboards users to manage dynamic configurations as key-value pairs in an index.
-The `cspHandler` plugin registers a pre-response handler to `HttpServiceSetup`, which gets `frame-ancestors` value from the dependent `applicationConfig` plugin and then rewrites to the CSP header.
+The `cspHandler` plugin registers a pre-response handler to `HttpServiceSetup`, which gets the `frame-ancestors` value from the dependent `applicationConfig` plugin and then rewrites to the CSP header.
 Enable both plugins within your `opensearch_dashboards.yml` file to use this feature.
 The configuration is shown in the following example.
 Refer to [`cspHandler` plugin](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/src/plugins/csp_handler/README.md) for configuration details.

 ```
 application_config.enabled: true